When a below ground element is incorporated into a structure, it often has the feature of having earth bearing against the outer face.

 The surrounding earth has the capability of acting as a conduit for water.
 Often the ground water table will intersect with the below ground element of the construction.
-As there is no water in the basement this creates a pressure differential as there is a head of water bearing against the external side of the structure.
-If there are imperfections in the construction water will enter through the construction material retaining the earth filling the empty space.
-A way of thinking of this is like putting a sieve in a sink full of water.
+As there is no water in the basement this creates a pressure difference, as there is a head of water bearing against the external side of the structure.
+If there are imperfections in the construction, water will enter through the construction material retaining the earth, filling the empty space.
+An alternative way of thinking about this is like putting a sieve into a sink full of water.

-An example of a barrier system can be either a cementitious slurry or externally applied membrane system.
-This bonds to the structure and with a externally applied sheet membrane, prevents moisture from penetrating into the structure and with a cementitious slurry which is usually internally applied holds back water pressure and creates a dry internal environment.
+An example of a barrier system can be either a cementitious slurry, or an externally applied membrane system.
+This bonds to the structure and with an externally applied sheet membrane, prevents moisture from penetrating into the structure.
+With a cementitious slurry, (which is usually internally applied) holds back water pressure and creates a dry internal environment.

 Type B – Integral Protection

 Protection systems under this category look to integrate with the structure and make the structure inherently resistant to the passage of moisture through the retaining element.
-For instance, an example of this can be waterbars which are usually place at concrete construction joints.
+An example of this can be waterbars, which are usually placed at concrete construction joints.
 They are either hydrophilic (Active) and will create a swell pressure which is greater than the pressure created by the head of water inhibiting the passage of moisture.
-Alternatively, waterbars which create a tight bond to the structure either by chemical or mechanical adhesion creating a torturous path for water ingress.
+Alternatively, waterbars, which create a tight bond to the structure either by chemical or mechanical adhesion creating a torturous path for water ingress.

 Type C – Drainage protection system